 - arterial blood gas

 - computed tomography (CT) scan of chest area

 - blood culture

-Your treatment will depend on the severity of your pneumonia.
-The first line of treatment will probably be antibiotics.
-Severe pneumonia may need to be treated in the hospital.
+Treatment depends on the severity of your pneumonia.
+Outcomes and duration of treatment depend on your general health, preexisting conditions, and hospital policies.
+Treating severe pneumonia may require hospitalization.
 People with trouble swallowing may need to stop taking food by mouth.

 - Were you recently hospitalized?